Show All Answers

 Any building, structure, or site may be designated for inclusion in the City of Gig Harbor historic preservation register if it is significantly associated with the history, architecture, archaeology, engineering, or cultural heritage of the community, if it has integrity; is at least 50 years old, or is of lesser age and has exceptional importance.
 Learn more about the specific criteria, process for designation, removal of properties, and more on the Registering a Property page.

 It's older than Leah.

-The colored designations in the Shoreline Map (JPG) represent Shoreline Planning Segments in the Shoreline Master Plan.
-These regulations impact 8.8 miles of Puget Sound and adjacent shorelands in Gig Harbor including properties on Gig Harbor Bay, the sandpit, Henderson Bay, Burley Lagoon and Colvos Passage/Tacoma Narrows.
+The colored designations in the Shoreline Map represent Shoreline Planning Segments in the Shoreline Master Plan.
+These regulations impact 5.12 miles of Puget Sound and adjacent shorelands in Gig Harbor including properties on Gig Harbor Bay, the sandpit, Henderson Bay and Burley Lagoon.
 They do not impact streams or lakes.

 The City of Gig Harbor offers an optional Pre-Application Conference for people considering applying for permits within the City.
 This forum allows an opportunity for those interested in developing a parcel, construction of a new structure, renovating an existing structure or subdividing or rezoning a parcel to sit down with a staff member from the Planning, Engineering and Building departments to discuss their proposal.
 There is a pre-application fee for this service but it allows a potential applicant to get more detailed feedback on a potential project than can be obtained at the counter.
 If you have any questions please contact Planning Assistant Cindy Andrews by Email or call 253-853-7608.